destenson/iMemoized/README.md

 # Release History

+2016-07-02 v0.0.3 - Added support for memoizing function that take objects as arguments.
+Added unit tests.

 2016-07-01 v0.0.2 - Improved documentation, updated benchmark (even faster), added code to ensure functions taking anything other than primitve arguments don't get memoized.
 Will fix this in release 0.0.3 or 0.0.4.

 2016-07-01 v0.0.1 - First release.
 More testing in warranted.